What is talking therapy?

 Your therapist will not tell you what to do or prescribe medication.
 Instead, therapy can help you find your own way forward – whether that’s making effective changes in your life or finding better ways of coping with your problems.

 To get the most out of therapy, it’s important to have a clear idea of your goals.
 You'll also need the time and motivation to attend regular sessions and to do some work between sessions.

 How to access talking therapies

-If you think you might benefit from talking therapy, you first need to arrange an initial consultation with one of the University’s Wellbeing Advisers.
+If you think you might benefit from talking therapy, you’ll need to arrange an appointment with the Wellbeing Service.
 This is your first step to accessing the right support for you.

 What happens next?